-In 1989 he won a design competition for the ’92 Seville Expo mascot in Spain.
-He illustrated a bird with a rainbow colored tail and conic beak.
+In 1989 he won a design competition for the ’92 Seville Expo mascot in Spain when he illustrated a bird with a rainbow colored tail and conic beak.
 He worked as a professor at the State Academy of Art and Design until 1999 when he became the professor of illustration at the art academy in Stuttgart.

-He was known as successful advert illustrator and editor in Germany, England and the Netherlands, especially for combining impressionist and expressionist sensibility infused with intelligence, humor and irony.
+Edelmann was known as a successful advert illustrator and editor in Germany, England and the Netherlands, especially for combining impressionist and expressionist sensibility infused with intelligence, humor and irony.
 He developed a recognizable graphic style that influenced a lot of artists in Europe and America.